 A separate fund maintained by a billing authority which records the expenditure and income relating to council tax, NNDR and residual community charges.

 Community Assets

 Assets that the Council intends to hold in perpetuity, that have no determinable useful life, and that may have restrictions in their disposal.
-Examples of community assets are parks and historic buildings.
+Examples of community assets are parks.